edhamma/saints/saints.rst

 idea that the ritual breaking of the father's skull on the funeral pyre by the eldest son would release the *atta* and the father would attain enlightenment, despite any sins.
-The Buddha likened this to expecting rocks in a day pot on the bottom of a pool of water, to float to the surface if the pot were broken.
+The Buddha likened this to expecting rocks in a clay pot on the bottom of a pool of water, to float to the surface if the pot were broken.

 Wave Theory vs Particle Theory